SeekTheError/tbb-transmission/README.md

 ###usage:

-####download the most seeded torrent:
+####show the most seeded torrent:

     tbb-transmission the torrent name

-####display the most seeded torrent name, in case you want to check before downloading:
+####download the most seeded torrent

-    tbb-transmission the torrent name -s
+    tbb-transmission the torrent name --download (or -d)

 ### Disclaimer

 I do not encourage nor caution any kind of use you will have of this library.
-Please read the [MIT LICENSE](http://opensource.org/licenses/MIT) for more information.
+Please read the [MIT LICENSE](http://opensource.org/licenses/MIT) for more informations.

 Pirating is bad, M'kay?